themesberg/flowbite/content/getting-started/quickstart.md

 import 'flowbite';
 ```

-## Tailwind CSS v2

-Flowbite works with the 2.x version of Tailwind CSS.

-## Tailwind CSS v3

-Feel free to upgrade to version 3 of Tailwind CSS as there are no breaking changes when using the components from Flowbite.

 ## Include via CDN

 The quickest way to get started working with FlowBite is to simply include the CSS and JavaScript into your project via CDN.